We welcome all military families to our school and have always worked closely with CTCRM in Lympstone.

 We welcome military families at any time during their school journey and often have mid-year new starters.
 We fully understand that a house move and school move can be very stressful and upsetting for everyone in the family and we are here to help you whether it be with local information, signposting to new groups and societies or supporting children in school with making new friends and settling in.
-We can offer Thrive sessions to those children needing it most, this may be due to starting school or it may be due to a deployment or a change in family circumstances; all of these events can have a very negative emotional effect on children and one of the ways in which we can support and combat this is through 1:1 weekly session focusing on emotional stability.
+We can offer Thrive sessions to those children needing it most, this may be due to starting school or it may be due to a deployment or a change in family circumstances; all of these events can have an emotional effect on children and one of the ways in which we can support this is through 1:1 weekly session focusing on emotional stability.
 There is a very friendly military family community within our school which we can help you to be a part of should you wish.
 We also understand that some families would rather keep this element of their lives personal and we fully respect that too.
 All we do ask is that you let us know of any circumstance changes so that we can support you and your child if need be.

 Some children gain great comfort (when a parent is absent on deployment or even absent during the weeks) from completing our sharing books which they can add to at any point during the day.